 Online induction training modules are now available to provide new and re-elected mayors and councillors with information about accountability, decision-making and other matters.
 This training will help ensure councillors and others in local government are well prepared to deliver on the needs of our communities at this important time.

 Modules now available:

 - Health and wellbeing

-- Material personal interests and conflicts of interests
+- NEW Material personal interests and conflicts of interests

 Resources and fact sheets

 View resources and fact sheets for councillors on topics including councillor conduct.